ajboni/svelte-sapper-static-blog/README.md

 This blog is Based on https://github.com/sveltejs/sapper-template

+It features an exportable static blog with tag filtering.

 ### Running the project

 However you get the code, you can install dependencies and run the project in development mode with: